 Set forth below, for each director, are his or her name and age, his or her positions (if any) with us, his or her principal occupation and business experience during the past five years, the names of other public companies of which he or she has served as a director during the past five years and the year of the commencement of his or her term as a director of AMSC.
 Each of the individuals named below is a nominee for election to our Board at the Annual Meeting.
+There are no family relationships among any of our directors and executive officers.

-Vikram S. Budhraja, age 65, has been president of Electric Power Group, LLC, a Pasadena, California-based consulting firm that provides management and strategic consulting services, smart grid synchrophasor technology services and applications, and power grid reliability monitoring solutions to the electric power industry, since January 2000.
+Vikram S. Budhraja, age 67, has been president and chief executive officer of Electric Power Group, LLC, a Pasadena, California-based consulting firm that provides management and strategic consulting services, smart grid synchrophasor technology services and applications, and power grid reliability monitoring solutions to the electric power industry, since January 2000.
 From 1977 to January 2000, Mr. Budhraja served in key executive and senior management positions at Edison International, the parent company of Southern California Edison, including: president of Edison Technology Solutions; senior vice president and head of the Power Grid Business Unit of Southern California Edison; and vice president of System Planning, Fuels and Operations of Southern California Edison.
 He is a founding member of the Consortium for Electric Reliability Technology Solutions (CERTS) and worked with the U.S.-Canadian Power Systems Outage Task Force that was formed to investigate the root causes of the August 14, 2003 power blackout in the Northeast.
 Mr. Budhraja has previously served as a director of several organizations, including the California Independent System Operator Corporation, which manages California's power transmission system, and SoftSwitching Technologies, which provides scalable power quality and monitoring solutions.
 He also holds a Professional Director Certification from the American College of Corporate Directors, a national public company director education organization.
 We believe Mr. Budhraja's qualifications to sit on our Board include his extensive operational knowledge of, and executive level management experience in, the electric power industry.
 Mr. Budhraja has been a director of our company since 2004.